x86txt/portfolio/proposals/009/cost.md

 ## Cost Estimation

-Costs are an area where we should spend quite a bit of time and that how the architecture is built will impact significantly.
+Costs are an area where we should spend quite a bit of time and where how the architecture is built will have a significant impact.
 EC2 vs ECS, ECS EC2 vs ECS Fargate, S3 vs EBS, RDS vs DocumentDB - all of these will impact costs and so during the design phase, costs will need to be carefully considered.

 ### Cloud Service Costs